cforlando/cforlando.github.io/index.md

 Check out [all of our code](https://github.com/cforlando/) and [the data we've accumulated](https://brigades.opendatanetwork.com/brigade?brigade=Code%20for%20Orlando).

 We also have some bug reports that we've marked as a good place to look for a way to help.
+Those are marked "help wanted" in [each project](https://github.com/cforlando/)'s issue tracker.

 <ul id="help-needed-bugs"></ul>